 Legislative Efforts to Impede Initiatives

 Regrettably, in the last couple decades the South Dakota Legislature has repeatedly attempted to create new rules that make it harder to put issues on the ballot.
 Their proposals include increasing the number of signatures required to place an issue on the ballot, shortening the time for gathering signatures, regulating who can gather signatures, increasing the percentage of voters required to pass an amendment and restricting out-of-state funding for ballot measures.
+This year’s effort to change the rules to allow petition signers to retract their signatures is a sneaky way to try to further their long-term goals.

 The legislature has also considered imposing geographic restrictions on signature gathering and repealing the initiative process altogether.
 However, the courts or the people eventually put a stop to each of these hurdles.